orionrobots/orionrobots.github.io/_posts/2023-03-17-robotics-at-home-book-launched.md

 This is my third robotics book with Packt 🚀!
 The book presents a step-by-step hands on robot building and programming journey, with an extendable rover designed for experimentation and enhancement.

 Buy the book in print or as an ebook at <https://packt.link/5swS2>.

+## Note on the lead image

+I am still to have the print version delivered.
+Until then, the above image will have to do.
+The book is a render from Blender with the texture on a correctly proportioned cuboid, and the picture composited with GIMP, the foreground selection tool for the two robots and some patience.

+I'll make an updated image for a follow up article when I receive my print books!